ctrlcctrlv/infinity/README.md

 To the array of settings passed to Twig_Environment().

 Step 4.
 Infinity can function in a very barebones fashion after the first two steps, but you should probably install these additional packages if you want to seriously run it and/or contribute to it. ffmpeg may fail to install under certain versions of Ubuntu.
-If it does, remove it from the script below and install it via an alternate method.
+If it does, remove it from this script and install it via an alternate method.
 Make sure to run the below as root:

 ```
 apt-get install graphicsmagick gifsicle php5-fpm mysql-client php5-mysql php5-cli php-pear php5-apcu; add-apt-repository ppa:jon-severinsson/ffmpeg; add-apt-repository ppa:nginx/stable; apt-get update; apt-get install nginx ffmpeg; pear install Net_DNS2